BobMarleysFan/Snake/README.md

-Java implementation of the Snake game for the 2nd course of OOP in the Ural Federal University.
+Java implementation of the Snake game on the 2nd course of OOP in the Ural Federal University.